I never thought much about the fact that I was single.

 Many years later, during divorce, despite the confusion I knew it would cause (and still does), I was hungry to slip back into my “old” name – my real name, as quickly as possible.
 I was reclaiming a vital part of myself.

-It took me months to remove the wedding ring from my finger, far longer to surrender the possibility that I could save my family unit, and more years than I care to admit that I have struggled with accepting that I will never know exactly why my marriage ended and why “we” didn’t work, though looking back, I certainly have more insights than I once did.
+While I would never had said that my marital status defined me or my life, I faced divorcing dilemmas I couldn’t have imagined.
+For example, it took me months to remove the wedding ring from my finger, far longer to surrender the possibility that I could save my family unit, and more years than I care to admit that I have struggled with accepting that I will never know exactly why my marriage ended and why “we” didn’t work, though looking back, I certainly have more insights than I once did.

 At the time, I focused on the fact that we made beautiful kids.
 I still focus on the fact that we made beautiful kids, and likewise, on everything I’ve learned in the past 20 years.